| |

 Amazon Web Services Comprise Majority of Amazon’s Business

-As I laid out in a previous post, most of Amazon’s net income doesn’t come from their product sales.
+As I laid out in a previous post, most of Amazon’s net income doesn’t come from its product sales.
 Instead, they generate 62% of their profit from Amazon Web Services (AWS); Amazon hosts a large portion of the content on the internet.
 We won’t be escaping AWS anytime soon.

-Essentially, Amazon uses profits from their web services to subsidize their attempts to monopolize everyday consumption and, in turn, also profit from rapidly rising seller fees.
+Essentially, Amazon uses profits from its web services to subsidize its attempts to monopolize everyday consumption and, in turn, also profit from rapidly rising seller fees.
 Further, they have been known to utilize usage data from their web hosting to identify candidates for hostile acquisitions of successful startups.
 This is a prime (no pun intended) example of how their broad participation in a variety of industries gives them monopolistic-equivalent power that doesn’t fit the traditional definition of a monopoly within the current construct of our outdated United States anti-trust laws.

 In short, we won’t likely divest from AWS but we can reduce reliance on retail consumption through Amazon by ditching Amazon Prime subscriptions.